-To make the tacos with enchilada meat, first, I spread a layer of sour cream on the freshly fried crisp tortilla.
+First, spread a layer of sour cream on the freshly fried crisp tortilla.
 (That is genius, I know!
-Then your sour cream and spoon doesn’t get all meaty if you try to add it on top and every bite gets some sour cream…you’re welcome!).
+Then your sour cream and spoon doesn’t get all meaty if you try to add it on top of everything and every bite gets some sour cream…you’re welcome!).

 TIPS FOR SMALL EATERS